 - Earth Jagua stains the skin blue-black, just like the color of a permanent tattoo.

-- The tattoo lasts 7–10 days on the skin, then disappears completely.
+- The tattoo lasts 10 days to two weeks on the skin, then disappears completely.

 - Skin type, and where it is applied on the body, may produce slight variations in color.